Q&A Series: How is a Rubber Stamp Made?

-When we upload your type set order to our server, it means that we now access it from our specialist piece of software which is directly connected to our high quality laser printer engravers.
+When we upload your typeset order to our server, it means that we now access it from our specialist piece of software which is directly connected to our high-quality laser printer engravers.
 The software directly replicates the bed of the laser printer.
 This allows us to ensure the stamp design is lined up correctly.

 At this point, we transform your design into a piece of artwork which means that it can no longer be changed or edited in any way.
 We then send the job to the laser engraver.

 We often print multiple stamp designs from one sheet of rubber.
-The machine takes around 30 minutes to print an A5 sheet of rubber, or around 60 minutes for a full A4 sheet of rubber.
+The machine takes around 30 minutes to print an A5 sheet of rubber or around 60 minutes for a full A4 sheet of rubber.
 By taking longer to cut away the design of your stamp, the rubber is more deeply engraved and you end up with a higher quality stamp which ensures a crisp, clean impression.
-Printing multiple stamp designs from one piece of rubber is not only cost effective, but it enables us to process and dispatch your orders faster (This is what allows us to offer our same day dispatch service if you order by 11am).
+Printing multiple stamp designs from one piece of rubber is not only cost-effective, but it enables us to process and dispatch your orders faster (This is what allows us to offer our same day dispatch service if you order by 11 am).

 Much of the assembly process is a manual task.
-Once your stamp has been engraved, the sheet of rubber is taken through into the assembly department.
+Once your stamp has been engraved, the sheet of rubber is taken through to the assembly department.
 Our staff members manually cut your stamp out from the sheet of rubber.

 Once your design has been trimmed, it is time to assemble the entire stamp!

 We don’t make the plastic case – this comes pre-supplied.
-So, from our stock we select the correct size and style of stamp you have ordered.
+So, from our stock, we select the correct size and style of stamp you have ordered.
 Then, we insert the ink pad in your requested colour.
 The rubber design is then applied to the base of the stamp and the stamp is clicked into place to ensure everything is secure.

 Next, we check everything is in working order and that a nice, quality impression is being delivered.
 Then, we stamp an index card which is then inserted into the window at the top of the stamp, so you can quickly tell at a glance which stamp you are about to use!